peetzweg/vscode-crypto-address-lens/README.md

  2. Mixed Cased Address with **INVALID** checksum

- 3. All upper or lower cased Address
+ 3. All lower cased Address

  4. Not a valid address at all!
 <!--